Keith and Faith Taylor Cancer Research Laboratories

 We gratefully acknowledge the generosity of the Taylor family, long-term supporters of the Malaghan Institute, for making this specialised facility possible.

 A GMP laboratory is more sterile than an operating theatre and has many features that set it apart from other laboratories.
-By increasing the number of our GMP certified laboratories, we have significantly enhanced our capacity to undertake clinical trials of vaccine therapies against cancer, asthma, TB and other diseases.
+By increasing the number of our GMP certified laboratories, we have significantly enhanced our capacity to undertake clinical trials of vaccine therapies against cancer.

 One of our cancer vaccines is tailor-made from a patient's own cells and so requires the use of GMP facilities.